 Port St. Joe

-Between Bay County’s popular Panama City to the west and the increasingly popular Franklin County town of Apalachicola to the east, Gulf County’s Port St. Joe is the picture-perfect coastal town where Florida was born.
+Sited between Panama City to the west and Apalachicola to the east, Gulf County’s Port St. Joe is the picture-perfect coastal town where Florida was born.

 Well, in a sense.

-Seven years before Florida achieved statehood, it was here, in 1838, that 56 delegates gathered to cobble together a constitution, with many of the names affixed to the document – ie: Blount, Levy, Duval, and Yulee -- now affixed to the names of cities and counties across the state.
+Seven years before Florida achieved statehood, it was here, in 1838, that 56 delegates gathered to cobble together a constitution, with many of the names affixed to the document – for example, Blount, Levy, Duval, and Yulee -- now affixed to the names of cities and counties across the state.

 In the town itself are other notable bows to Florida’s history.
 One is the Cape San Blas Lighthouse.
 Moved here in 2014 as the focal point of George Core Park, compared to other lighthouses this circa-1885 beacon is minimalist in design but powerful enough to attract visitors who can climb to the top.
 At the adjacent gift shop and tourist welcome center, be sure to pick up brochures – especially the one that includes a lighthouse driving tour of the Forgotten Coast.

 The popular Port City Trail is a combination of pedestrian and bicycle paths of varying lengths, each interconnected and each exploring different areas of the town.